eh111eh/eh111eh.github.io/index.md

 title: Welcome
 ---

-This is the temporary documentation page for the Duffing Spring, Eardrum, Full Coulomb Friction, Hill-Type Muscle, and Aerodynamic Force Models that I have implemented in the SymPy open source library.
-Please feel free to contact me for feedback!

-> Please find more in [GitHub](https://github.com/sympy/sympy/pulls/eh111eh).
+Welcome to the project page for the Google Summer of Code 2024 project: "Implementing Specific Forces and Torques".

+*Mentors:* Jason Moore, Timo Stienstra
+*Organisation:* SymPy

+*Objective:* The aim of this project is to develop a comprehensive library of predefined force and torque models.
+These models are crucial for a wide range of scenarios in computational physics and engineering simulations.
+Traditionally, users have had to manually generate various forces and torques, a process that is often complex and error-prone.
+Our library will streamline this process by including commonly used models such as the Duffing Spring, Coulomb Friction, Hill-Type Muscle, and Aerodynamic Forces.
+This will greatly enhance the functionality and efficiency of SymPy.

+> For more details, visit the [GSoC 2024 Program SymPy Page](https://summerofcode.withgoogle.com/programs/2024/projects/kPT4IkQI).